-Can everyone take part and how do you choose the people?
+Can everyone take part, or how do you choose who gets to join you?

-Sure we are open to anyone.
-Saying that though we only have limited seats and we get more messages than we have spots.
-So firstly we try to make the bus 50% girls 50% guys, then do our best to fill it with lots of different nationalities.
-From doing the bus so long I can also kind of tell from the messages of the people who will really get involved and be an asset and get along with everyone.
-Which is important when you spend a month 24/7 with each other as you can imagine haha.
+We are open to anyone.
+Saying that though, we only have limited seats and we get more messages than we have spots.
+So firstly we try to make the bus 50% girls, 50% guys, and then we do our best to fill it with lots of different nationalities.
+From doing the bus for so long, I can also kind of tell from the people’s messages who will really get involved and be an asset and get along with everyone.
+Which is important when you spend a month with each other 24/7, as you can imagine!

 Haha 50% girls – 50 % boys!
 Sounds like the start of many romantic stories.
 Are there many people that came together in the Magic Bus?

 Haha yeah.
 Lots of relationships… A bunch are still together today.
 There are even lots of little Magic Bus families from people who were strangers when they jumped on and when they left the bus they all got a house together in Melbourne or other cities.